-Grows best in Partial to Full Sun.
+Grows best in Full Sun.
 Plenty of sunlight ensures that it has dense, attractive foliage.

 Water regularly for the first growing season, 2-3 times a week.
 Afterwards, the Baby Blue Colorado Spruce will not require as much supplementary water.
 Once a week is enough in average weather conditions during the second growing season.
 After a few years, the Baby Blue is particularly water-wise and somewhat drought tolerant.